Arthjain/stage-3/README.md

 # stage-3-hamdson
- Handson of all Sonar ,Junit,Jpa<spring
+ Handson of all Sonar ,Junit,Jpa,spring